Fundamental limitations on the device-independent quantum conference key agreement: Introduction

 \section{Introduction}

-Building the Quantum-secured Internet is one of the most important challenges in the field of Quantum Technologies \cite{DM03,Wehner2018}.
-It would assure a worldwide, information-theoretically secure communication.
-The idea of quantum repeaters \cite{Dr1999,Muralidharan2016,ZXC+18} gives the hope that this dream will come true.
-However, the level of quantum security proposed originally in a seminal article by Ch.~Bennett and G.~Brassard \cite{BB84} seems to be not sufficient due to the fact that on the way between an honest manufacturer and an honest user, an active hacker can change with the inner workings of a quantum device making it totally insecure \cite{Pironio2009}.
-Indeed, the hardware Trojan-horse attacks on random number generators are known \cite{Becker2013}, and the active hacking on quantum devices became a standard testing approach since the seminal attack by V. Makarov \cite{Makarov2009}.
-The idea of device-independent security overcomes this obstacle \cite{E91,Pironio2009} (see also \cite{Bell-nonlocality} and references therein).
+Building a quantum secure internet is one of the most important challenges in the field of quantum technologies \cite{DM03,Wehner2018}.
+It would ensure worldwide information-theoretically secure communication.
+The idea of quantum repeaters \cite{Dr1999,Muralidharan2016,ZXC+18} gives hope that this dream will come true.
+However, the level of quantum security proposed originally in a seminal article by Bennett and Brassard \cite{BB84} seems to be insufficient due to the fact that on the way between an honest manufacturer and an honest user, an active hacker can change with the inner workings of a quantum device, making it totally insecure \cite{Pironio2009}.
+Indeed, the hardware Trojan-horse attacks on random number generators are known \cite{Becker2013}, and the active hacking on quantum devices became a standard testing approach since the seminal attack by Makarov \cite{Makarov2009}.
+The idea of device-independent (DI) security overcomes this obstacle \cite{E91,Pironio2009} (see also \cite{Bell-nonlocality} and references therein).
 Although difficult to be done in practice, it has been demonstrated quite recently in several recent experiments \cite{Harald_exp,Renner_exp,JWP_exp}.

 In parallel, the study of the limitations of this approach in terms of upper bounds on the distillable key has been put forward \cite{KW17,CFH21,FBL+21,KHD21}.
 However, these approaches focus on point-to-point quantum device-independent secure communication.
-In this manuscript, we introduce the upper bounds on the performance of the device-independent conference key agreement (DI-CKA) \cite{Murta2020,RMW18}.
+In this paper we introduce the upper bounds on the performance of the device-independent conference key agreement (DI-CKA) \cite{Murta2020,RMW18}.
 The task of the conference agreement is to distribute to $N>2$ honest parties the same secure key for one-time-pad encryption.
 A protocol achieving this task in a device-independent manner has been shown in Ref.~\cite{RMW18}.
 We set an upper bound on the performance of such protocols in a network setting.